grafana/tempo/example/docker-compose/multi-tenant/readme.md

 ```

-2. If you're interested you can see the wal/blocks as they are being created.
+2. If you're interested, you can see the wal/blocks as they are being created.

 ```console
 $ ls tempo-data/